ProfessorBienz/OSHomework/README.md

 - The job with the highest priority runs first.
 Assume priority 0 is highest, priority 1 is next highest, and so on.
 - If multiple jobs have the same priority, the scheduler will use a FIFO scheduler for tiebreaking.
 - Each job will run for its entirety
-- A job can be run with the following : jobs[i]->run_job(t) where t is the amount of time to run job i
+- A job can be run with the following : jobs[i].run_job(t) where t is the amount of time to run job i

 ### 2.b) Priority + Round-Robin Scheduler